The Fantasy of Growth

 The planet will recover in its own time, once we have done our mischief and are gone, but in the meantime we are in trouble.
 I have been around for nearly four-score years and ten and I have yet to see signs that the earth is growing.
 As far as I am aware, and people keep reminding me, if not stopped in time only cancer and the money supply can keep on growing forever.
 These two strange bedfellows also have another thing in common, in that if allowed to grow unchecked they will destroy their hosts.
 However, the growth of the former can be stopped by surgical incision but the latter, which in effect feeds the growth agenda, will need a different kind of surgery to stop it from killing its obese host.
 There is no Plimsoll line – a point at which we can all see that we are overloading the planet by these very processes.

 Here is a perspective on growth from the New Economics Foundation: The most recent data on human use of bio-capacity sends a number of unfortunate signals for believers in the possibility of unrestrained growth.
 Our global ecological footprint is growing, further overshooting what the biosphere can provide and absorb, and in the process, like two trains heading in opposite directions, we appear to be actually shrinking the available bio capacity on which we depend.

-This excerpt is from ‘Signs of the Earth – Islam, Modernity and the Climate Crisis’ by Fazlun Khalid
+Excerpt is from 'Signs of the Earth' by Fazlun Khalid